SF-WDI-LABS/take-home-coding-challenge-workshop/front-end/readme.md

 GA is piloting a program - GALAXY - for high school students to access some online GA courses and workshops.

 Use CSS, HTML, and JavaScript to develop a responsive navbar for GA's new young learner site.
-The navbar should include links to information for students, teachers, and parents, as well as a sign in / sign out link.

 ## Requirements:

 - Demonstrate use of web standards including HTML5 with appropriate metadata.
 - Use an external stylesheet.
 - Make the navbar responsive with at least one breakpoint (your choice as to how it looks on a smaller screen width).
-- Include sections
 - Follow the style guidelines listed below and the mockup image.
+- Include navbar links to information for students, teachers, and parents, as well as a sign in / sign out link.
 - Add buttons or links to login/logout.
 Use JavaScript to control whether the login or the logout button is shown.
 Only one should be visible at a time.
 - Add a CSS animations - see [https://generalassemb.ly/](https://generalassemb.ly/).